GZarrate/TypeScript/README.md

   - Duplicate Identifiers
 - Generics
   - What’s a generic?
-  - Why d  - we need generics?
+  - Why do we need generics?
   - Generics syntax
   - Writing a generic type
   - Using a generic type